LLNL/maestrowf/docs/Philosophy/principles.md

       end
 ```

 The fundamental unit of work in Maestro is the yaml based [study specification](Maestro/specification.md).
-This specification not only gets used in executing/performing experiments using a set process: it also facilitates the sharing of that process to other users and allowing them to repeat/reproduce those experiments.
+This specification not only gets used in executing/performing and documenting experiments using a set process: it also facilitates the sharing of that process to other users, enabling them to repeat/reproduce those experiments.